 Until the late 1850s, the government managed to purchase enough land to meet settler demands.
 But many Māori became increasingly reluctant to sell their land, which tribes owned collectively.
 The Māori King movement, under the leadership of Wiremu Tāmihana, grew in part out of Māori resistance to land sales.
 Pōtatau Te Wherowhero was chosen as the first Māori King in 1858.

-War in Taranaki and the Waikato
+War in Taranaki and Waikato

 The flashpoint was Taranaki.
 The refusal of Wiremu Kīngi Te Rangitāke to sell land at Waitara led to war in 1860.
 The efforts of Māori to retain their land were depicted by the settlers as a challenge to British sovereignty.
-Māori resistance was effectively crushed after Governor George Grey took war to the Waikato in 1863–64.
+Māori resistance was effectively crushed after Governor George Grey took war into Waikato in 1863–64.

-After the wars, many Māori drew back from contact with the European settlers.
+After the wars, many Māori drew back from contact with European settlers.
 Most lived in isolated rural communities.
 Māori land continued to pass into Pākehā hands, usually by sale through the Native Land Court.
 In the 1870s the village of Parihaka became the centre of a peaceful protest, led by the prophet Te Whiti-o-Rongomai, against occupation of confiscated land in Taranaki.
 In 1881 government forces invaded Parihaka in an attempt to crush this resistance.

 ‘No resting place’